openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 4.
 Set Inputs

-You can use external memory to create `ov::Tensor` and use `ov::InferRequest::set_input_tensor()` method to put this tensor on device:
+You can use external memory to create `ov::Tensor` and use the `ov::InferRequest::set_input_tensor()` method to put this tensor on the device:

 @sphinxdirective